Graphorrhea

-In psychology, graphorrhea, or graphorrhoea, is a communication disorder expressed by excessive wordiness with minor or sometimes incoherent rambling, specifically in written work.
-Graphorrhea is most commonly associated with schizophrenia but can also result from several psychiatric and neurological disorders such as aphasia, thalamic lesions, temporal lobe epilepsy and mania.
-Some ramblings may follow some or all grammatical rules but still leave the reader confused and unsure about what the piece is about.
+Graphorrhea is a communication disorder involving excessive wordiness, incoherent rambling, or frequent digressions in writing.
+Graphorrhea is most commonly associated with schizophrenia.
+However, it can also result from other psychiatric disorders such as aphasia and mania or neurological disorders like temporal lobe epilepsy and brain lesions.
+The ramblings may be grammatically correct, but still leave the reader confused and unsure what the piece is about.

 Characteristics

 Graphorrhea can be distinguished in several ways.
-The patients’ writing has a tendency to look ‘scrawled’ and it does not abide usual grammar regulations.
+The patients' writing has a tendency to look 'scrawled' and it does not abide usual grammar regulations.
 The content produced is, for the most part, meaningless and hard to understand.